RobRendell/gTove/README.md

 ## Plans/TODO

 * TabletopViewComponent refactor
-  * Move toast state tracking into context and a hook.
   * Confirm undo grouping still functions as expected.
   * Potentially go back to context menu items just being an array that's set (in a context perhaps, with a hook?), move the arrays into their respective child components.